Legendary | Worth driving from anywhere

 Matt’s El Rancho

 The wait gives you an opportunity to enjoy one of Matt’s signature Knockout Martinis at the bar.
-A twist on the classic margarita, this “martini” is made with reposado tequila, fresh lime juice, and Cointreau, and served in a personal shaker with a chilled martini glass garnished with olives.
+A twist on the classic margarita, this “martini” is made with Reposado tequila, fresh lime juice, and Cointreau, and served in a personal shaker with a chilled martini glass garnished with olives.
 A word to the conscious consumer (who wants to remain conscious): these drinks live up to their name.
-They pack a serious punch, justifying their $11 price tag.
+They pack a serious punch.

 Fresh salsa and a basket of thick, crunchy tortilla chips arrive on the table as soon as you sit down.
 Be sure to order the most popular dish, the Bob Armstrong queso dip, named after the popular former Texas Land Commissioner.
 This bowl of rich melted cheese is served with savory ground beef and a generous dollop of creamy guacamole.
 Pro tip: stir some salsa into the queso for an extra kick of dry heat and acidic brightness.
-This dish is so popular that bumper stickers shouting “GIMME A LARGE BOB!” can be purchased at the restaurant’s merchandise counter, along with t-shirts, mugs, and cookbooks.
-A small “Bob” can easily be shared between two to three people, and a large is recommended for four or more, but no one’s stopping you from eating one all by yourself.
+This dish is so popular that bumper stickers shouting “GIMME A LARGE BOB!” can be purchased at the restaurant’s merchandise counter.
+You can also get t-shirts, mugs, and cookbooks.
+A small “Bob” can easily be split between two to three people.
+A large is for four or more, but no one’s stopping you from eating one all by yourself.
 The stuff is addictive!

-For a classic entrée, you can’t go wrong with a Matt’s Special: two enchiladas (mix it up with beef and chicken) smothered in green enchilada sauce, melted Monterrey cheese, and queso.
+For a classic entrée, you can’t go wrong with a Matt’s Special: two enchiladas smothered in green enchilada sauce, melted Monterrey cheese, and queso.
 Is this overkill?
 We think not.
 As a general rule, the more cheese, the better.

-Another favorite is the Chile Relleno, a meaty pepper battered, fried, and stuffed with tender al carbon beef (an off-menu selection but highly recommended) and covered with tomatillo sauce and — you guessed it — gooey melted cheese.
+Another favorite is the Chile Relleno, a meaty pepper battered, fried, and stuffed with tender al carbon beef and covered with tomatillo sauce.
+It also has gooey melted cheese.
 The dish sets itself apart by its garnish of Texas pecans and raisins, which adds a delicious sweetness that balances the tang of the sauce.

 If tacos are your thing, don’t miss Tacos Asadero.
-House-made corn tortillas wrap around savory beef tenderloin, thick Asadero cheese, sweet caramelized onions and rajas, sliced poblano peppers with cream.
+House-made corn tortillas wrap around savory beef tenderloin, thick Asadero cheese, and sweet caramelized onions.

-Note: Lunch specials are served Monday through Friday from 11am to 3pm for $7.95 each.
-Brunch is served on weekends 11am to 3pm, featuring Tex-Mex classics such as huevos rancheros and migas.
-Matt’s is closed Tuesdays.
+Note: Lunch specials available Monday through Friday from 11am to 3pm.
+Brunch is available on weekends 11am to 3pm, featuring Tex-Mex classics. *original post by Devin Garza*

 Directions & Hours